TheJessieKirk/jam_fallout_3/JXP44Magum/JXP44Magnum Readme.txt

     the Mysterious Stranger had one, and Paulson a modified one in Mothership Zeta.

-    Containers and NPCs that spawn with a random Scoped .44 Magnum have an equal chance of having a regular .44 Magnum instead.
+    Containers that spawn with a random Scoped .44 Magnum have an equal chance of having a regular .44 Magnum instead.

     The .44 Magnum doesn't appear anywhere in the world; it will only appear as a random item.

+    You can give one to Daniel Agincourt when he requests a pistol in the Taft Tunnel.

-    It can be repaired, and be used to repair, Blackhawk and Scoped .44 Magnums.
+    It can be repaired with Scoped .44 Magnums, and used to repair Blackhawk.

+    With the Mothership Zeta compatibility Patch (“JXP44MagnumZetaCP.esp”), it can also be used to repair Paulson's Revolver.

+    NOTE: If you upgrade from any previous version, any .44 Magnums you have in your inventories will disapear.
+You can add replacements to your inventory using the console.

                                  4. RATIONALE